InsertCreativityHere/compiler-comparer/README.md

                    `HEAD~N` and build every commit (in order) until it's reached back to `HEAD`.
                    For example: `--back-track=12` tells the script to check the last 12 commits.

-                   If `--back-track` is specified, it is invalid to also provide specific branches with `--branch`.
-Only one of these options may be used at a time.
+                   If `--back-track` is specified it is invalid to also provide specific branches with `--branch`, or to use `--catchup`.
+Only one of these may be used at a time.

+--catchup          This script outputs a git repository showing all changes in the generated code.
+                   Over time, this repository can fall behind the current state of the original repository, that's where this option comes in.

+                   It only works if you have an already existing '_slice_compare_' directory that has the results from a previous run of this script.
+If that's all true, specifying this option instructs the script to automatically determine how many commits it's behind from the current 'HEAD', and will automatically use back-tracking to catch it back up to the most recent commit.

+                   If `--catchup` is specified it is invalid to also provide specific branches with `--branch`, or to use `--back-track`.
+Only one of these may be used at a time.

 --proj-path        Specifies the project file path that should be used to build the compilers.